alex/what-happens-when/README.rst

   current machine is inserted to form a packet.
 * The packet next arrives at the Link Layer.
-A frame header is added that includes the MAC address of the machine's NIC as well as the MAC address of the gateway (local router).
-As before, if the kernel does not know the MAC address of the gateway, it must broadcast an ARP query to find it.
+A frame header is added that includes the MAC address of the machine's NIC as well as the MAC address of the destination or gateway (local router).
+As before, if the kernel does not know the MAC address of the destination or gateway, it must broadcast an ARP query to find it.

 At this point the packet is ready to be transmitted through either: